Alexandre Pantoja vs Joshua Van

 🏆Championship Dynamics

 This flyweight title fight embodies the classic archetype: veteran champion with layered grappling versus explosive young striker with elite volume.
 Pantoja, at 35 with championship pedigree, steps into the 30-foot large cage with proven 5-round craft and a grappling game that typically intensifies as fights extend into championship rounds.
-Van, just 23 and riding an impressive win streak, brings youth, pace, and striking output that can overwhelm opponents in early rounds.

 🎯Technical Breakdown